0x06K/GameRE/cof-cryoffear/README.md

     - unlimited bullets
     - unlimited syringes

-but since laziness is only my loyal partner i created tool for only health :3 here is the image of the tool:
+but since laziness is my only loyal partner i created tool just for health.
+Hit follow Button and Star the repo for incoming updates. :3

+here is the image of the tool:
 ![alt text](image-1.png)